 After breakfast, you will be picked up by your trusty transfer service and taken to the trail head at Cape Chin South where you will begin your walk back to Lion's Head.
 Before getting right onto the trail, perhaps make a detour north up the beach to check out the whimsical benches, walkways, and fire pits constructed out of the surrounding beach stone.
 It's as though every resident along the shore agreed to follow a landscaping guideline of creativity.
 Back on the trail, you will follow the turquoise shoreline until you go inland through a forest of hardwood trees before coming out to impressive Smokey Head lookout with sweeping views over the coast.
 Continuing south, you follow rugged trails atop the escarpment and the mixed forests of a provincial nature reserve until you reach the apex of your hike at White Bluff which offers a spectacular vista across Isthmus Bay to the cliffs of Lion's Head, where you were precariously perched the day before.
 The rest of the hike is mostly on a paved road leading into Lion's Head, but ends with a pleasant walk past some impressive caves in the adjacent cliff face and a stroll past the harbour into town.

 There are a few options for your hike today, as there are multiple drop-off points along the trail between Cape Chin and Dyer's Bay, and a few optional side trails which can either shorten or extend your walk.
-For the longest hike on the main trail (approx 20km), you will be dropped off at Cape Chin South, where you started the day before.
-This walk will first take you past several lookouts then through about 5km of wetland, home to a dense population of beavers, before arriving at the alternative drop-off locations at Cape Chin North.
+For the longest hike on the main trail (approx 20km), you will be dropped off just north of Dyer's Bay near Juniper Flats.
+Alternatively, you may be dropped off at the trailhead in Dyer's Bay for an 11km walk on the main trail.
+Either way, your walk will take you past several fantastic lookouts atop the escarpment.
 For those interested in birding, the Otter Lake Side Trail is your highlight today as you will walk through a nesting habitat (peak months are May and June) for a large variety of wetland bird species.
 Another highlight today, regardless of your chosen route, will be the Devil's Monument - A large sea stack or 'flowerpot' which has separated from the adjacent cliff face.
-A few more beautiful viewpoints mark the path before arriving at your next night's accommodation in Dyer's Bay, where you will enjoy a home-cooked meal before retiring for the night.
+Your accommodation today is in Cape Chin North, where you will enjoy a home-cooked meal and friendly hospitality before retiring for the night.

 Today we enjoy a spectacular section of the trail through Bruce Peninsula National Park.
 You will be dropped off at the Halfway Dump trail access within the park and continue northwest along the main trail.
 Within the park, the main highlights are Indian Head Cove, the Natural Arch, and the 'must see' Grotto - An impressive cave on the shore with sunlight from the outside revealing a brilliant blue underwater tunnel on the inside.
 Other than the park highlights today, a real gem is further north at Little Cove where the trail descends to a shore of weathered dolostone blocks.
 You will be picked up at the Little Cove Provincial Nature Reserve parking area and transferred to Tobermory, where you will spend the next 3 nights.